jackbrighton/cp-pmp-docs/README.md

 Coming soon, Core Publisher will also be able to push content into the PMP.
 This will open new doors to collaboration and add tremendous value to the PMP as a platform for sharing content.

 This guide was created by the [Institute for Nonprofit News](http://inn.org/).
+It is licensed under a [Creative Commons BY-NC 3.0 license](http://creativecommons.org/licenses/by-nc/3.0/).
+You can help improve it by:

-If you have any comments or questions about it you can write to us at nerds@inn.org.
+* sending a comment or question to us at nerds@inn.org.

-If you use GitHub and would like to help us improve this guide, you are welcome to fork, edit, and create a pull request.
+* If you use GitHub you are welcome to fork, edit, and create a pull request.

 ##Table of Contents